terminusdb/terminusdb-blog/_posts/2020-05-29-continuous-everything-as-code.md

 Devs have it pretty good these days.

-With Git, CI/CD, Infrastructure as Code, and the Public Cloud, you can have a idea in the shower, write some code after breakfast, commit to git and start collaborating with colleagues after lunch.
+With Git, CI/CD, Infrastructure as Code, and the Public Cloud, you can have an idea in the shower, write some code after breakfast, commit to git and start collaborating with colleagues after lunch.

 You can Docker up your app, Terraform some infra, create a CI/CD pipeline, and